pmalecka/Jarvis/README.md

 #### Requirements:

 * [Home Assistant](https://www.home-assistant.io/)
-* Wemos D1 Mini.
-Or whatever ESP8266 board you find at home.
+* Wemos D1 Mini Pro clone has a borked HW serial, so I ended up using Lolin S3 (a huge overkill)
 * A bit of soldering.

 In progress...